mamut-m/python-sampler/README.md

 Basic Usage
 -------------------
 The desired data schema is defined in Python by subclassing the `Sampler` class and adding `Field` instances.
-Note that you can nest as many `Sampler` instances as you like for form complex data structures.
+Note that you can nest as many `Sampler` instances as you like to form complex data structures.

 ```python
 from sampler import *